Aliases for TYMS Gene

 GeneCards Summary for TYMS Gene

 TYMS (Thymidylate Synthetase) is a Protein Coding gene.
-Diseases associated with TYMS include Rectum Cancer and Mucositis.
-Among its related pathways are One carbon pool by folate and E2F transcription factor network.
+Diseases associated with TYMS include Mucositis and Rectum Cancer.
+Among its related pathways are One carbon pool by folate and E2F mediated regulation of DNA replication.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and mRNA binding.
 An important paralog of this gene is DHFR.

 UniProtKB/Swiss-Prot Summary for TYMS Gene